Are you looking for ways to increase your engagement and overall sales? Interactive marketing is here to save your day!

 Here’s an interactive video from Coldplay.
-They released "Ink" as part of their "Ghost Stories" music video.
+They released "Ink" as part of their "Ghost Stories" music video, created using interactive video software.
 This video asks the viewers to choose which plot to follow (e.g., which path to take in the forest).
 Interesting, isn't it?

-A blog is a page on your website where you share your thoughts on a particular subject with your readers.
+Blogs are one of the most effective forms of inbound marketing.
+It's a page on your website where you share your thoughts on a particular subject with your readers.
 An interactive blog is even better.
-It helps grab readers' attention and boosts interaction on your page.
+Interactive media helps grab readers' attention and boosts interaction on your page.

 Some things to do to make your blog more interactive:

 Add interesting media like videos, graphics, and infographics

 Embed interactive content like a quiz, calculator, or poll

 8. User-generated content

 User-generated content (UGC) can be a simple yet efficient type of interactive marketing.
 With UGC, you invite your users to share their own content.
 You can further curate content in many ways, such as via a hashtag on social media platforms.
 This helps draw the limelight to your audience.
 Your potential customers can see how they can be represented and encourage them to sign up with your brand.

 Surveys are one of the oldest ways to collect direct user information.
 Use surveys to collect customer feedback, test a newly launched product, analyze product usability, and more.